top of page

 TULIP Award

-We are thrilled to recognize our Pharmacy Department as the latest TULIP Award recipient! — This is our team award that recognizes a specific department for their exceptional dedication and diligence at GCGH!
+The GCGH Therapy Department is feeling good!
+That's because therapy staff are our latest TULIP Award winners!
+The TULIP Award is given to a specific department for their exceptional dedication and diligence at GCGH!

 Nominations